vjchele/Udacity_Advanced_Lane_Detection/writeup_template.md

 #### Undistoted Straight Line Image
 ![Undistorted_Straight_line][image4]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps done in notebook cell In 185).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps done in notebook cell 24).
 I have applied sobel operator on R and S channels.
+Intially, I tried with just absolute sobel operator, but found that using S and R channels are very effective.
 I figured out that using these channels helped me identify the lanes precisely.
 Here's an example of my output for this step.
 Binary activation occurs anywhere two of the three (sobelx, or R threshold or S channel threshold)
 #### Binary Lane Detected Image
 ![Binary Lane Detected][image5]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `birds_eye()`, which appears in notebook cell In 186.
-The `birds_eye()` function takes as inputs an image (`img`), as well as mtx (`mtx`) and distortion coefficients (`dst`) points.
+The code for my perspective transform includes a function called `pipeline`, which appears in notebook cell 23.
+The `pipeline()` function takes as inputs an image (`img`), as well as mtx (`mtx`) and distortion coefficients (`dst`) points.
 I chose the hardcode the source and destination points in the following manner.
 I have used an offset of 300.
 I tried with other values but, found 300 to give me the desired output.

 ```
 # Source points - defined area of lane line edges
-    src = np.float32([[690,450],[1110,img_size[1]],[175,img_size[1]],[595,450]])
+    src = np.float32([[670,450],[1100,img_size[1]],[175,img_size[1]],[590,450]])

     offset = 300 # offset for dst points